 If you are moving soon

 If you are planning on moving in the next few years, a refinance is probably not your best option for saving money.
+You need to be in the home long enough to recoup the closing costs before you see the savings from refinancing, says Greg McBride, CFA, chief financial analyst for Bankrate.com.
 It may take years of lower payments to make back the amount you footed in closing costs.
 Refinancing is a long-term strategy, and its rewards are fully realized over years, not months.

 Is Refinancing Right For Me?

 There is no clear right or wrong answer for everyone to this question.
-But rates are indeed low, and if your credit is reasonably good, you and/or your partner are employed, and you still owe a considerable amount on your current mortgage, then a refi is worth exploring.
+Like any big financial decision, whether or not you should pursue a mortgage refinance depends a lot on your personal financial situation and goals.
+If you can lower your rate, your credit is reasonably good, your household has steady income, and you still owe a considerable amount on your current mortgage, then a refi is worth exploring.
 If you’re not sure, it costs nothing to call your local banker and ask for input to see whether you might benefit.